Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/genesys.md

 1. Please login to Genesys Pure Cloud and go to Admin-> Contact Center-> Queues and Create queue.

-2. Paste this Queue name under the Queue name field in configuration tab.
+2. Paste this Queue name under the Queue Name field in configuration tab.

 3. Enable Genesys by clicking on the ‘Save’ button on Kore.ai XO Platform.